Every entomophobe’s worst nightmare is finding out that the one thing you hate the most can actually appear in something you love – like cake!

 This happens when people consume undercooked or raw fish or squid where infected larvae may be living.
 The team who eventually removed the parasite from the man stated:

-“The patient’s symptoms resolved immediately” and despite this issue being more common in Japan, doctors warned that anisakiasis “has been increasingly recognised in Western countries.”
+“The patient’s symptoms resolved immediately” and despite this issue being more common in Japan, doctors warned that anisakiasis “has been increasingly recognised in western countries.”

 Common Pests Found in Food

-As grim as it is, this is something that definitely needs to be addressed, not to put you off your food, but to simply address the potential dangerous (if any) of eating these insects.
+As grim as it is, this is something that definitely needs to be addressed, not to put you off your food, but to simply address the potential danger (if any) of eating these insects.

 The most common of the mite family is the flour mite, and unfortunately, these are the ones that reside within our food products.
 Cereals, dried vegetables, corn, fruit and cheese are also common foods they dominate.
 If you find yourself severely infested with mites, you’ll be able to tell by the brownish tint over the commodity named “mite dust.”
-Additionally, if you crush the mites, they emanate a sort of ‘minty’ odour, though, this is not advised.
+Additionally, if you crush the mites, they emanate a sort of ‘minty’ odour, though this is not advised.

 These pesky bugs are capable of destroying a bouquet of flowers in no time at all, and they’ll do the same to your frozen vegetables if they aren’t stopped.
-Spinach, broccoli and Brussels sprouts are their preferred food sources.
+Spinach, broccoli and Brussels Sprouts are their preferred food sources.
 The best way to rid your food (in order to safely eat it) is to submerge the food in cold water for around ten minutes.
 Once this has been completed, drain the food, rinse, and dry it.